Sand Casting Defects:

 20. Hot tears

-• Blow holes are also caused by poor permeability of sand, too fine sand grains, over rammed moulds or insufficient venting.
+• Blow holes are also caused by poor permeability of sand, excessive moisture content, too fine sand grains, over rammed moulds or insufficient venting.

 Blow holes can be controlled by controlling moisture content, providing proper venting, not too hard ramming of the mould and controlling binder content.